 Source: Statement on Potential Intersection between PFAS Exposure and COVID-19, CDC/ATSDR

 Water quality, and its (poor) regulation by federal and local authorities, affects nearly every area of human life on this planet.
 We all need safe water to survive, and to live long, healthy, and prosperous lives.
-The COVID-19 pandemic has proven that our longstanding social and political inequities are negatively impacting public health in this country.
-Water contamination has led to underlying health conditions, which made it more difficult for vulnerable populations to fight off this virus.
-That’s why we do what we do, and we invite you to join our movement.
-Find out what’s in your water today and gain peace of mind by learning how your water impacts your health.
+The COVID-19 pandemic has proven over and over again that our longstanding social and political inequities are inescapable, and shape the landscape of public health in this country.
+Contaminants in our water have likely sharpened the impacts of these inequities around COVID-19, and worsened the capacity for vulnerable populations to fight off this virus.

 We need solutions to our water crisis now.
 One place we can start is knowing what’s in our water, and demanding better regulation and better access to safe water for every citizen of this planet.
 Our work has never been more urgent.